Can I Submit an Application in any language?

 How do I request letters of support?

-Letters of Support are requested as part of the online application.
-After completing a summary paragraph, applicants provide contact information for two supporters.
-The supporter will receive a link via email and respond to a series of questions regarding the applicant's work.
-Once the form is complete, the supporter will submit it.
-The letter of support will automatically be attached to the applicant's application and be visible to judges for review.
+Three Letters of Support are requested as part of the online application.
+After completing a summary paragraph, applicants provide contact information for their supporters.
+The supporter will receive a link via email.
+The supporter responds to a series of questions regarding the applicant's work.
+Once the online form is complete, the supporter submits the letter electronically.
+The letter of support will automatically be attached to the applicant's application for the judges to review.

 What do applicants need to apply?